ictinnovations/ictfax/docker/README.md

 ## How the two halves fit together

 The dashboard is a static Angular build served from `/usr/ictfax`, and it calls the REST API at `/api` on the same origin.
-The base image already aliases `/api` to the ICTCore entry point, so both have to be served by the same Apache.
-That's why this is one container rather than a GUI container talking to an API container across a network.
+ICTCore's own Apache config aliases `/api` to its entry point, so one Apache serves both.
+That's why this is a single container rather than a GUI container talking to an API container across a network.

 Angular handles its own routing, so Apache falls back to `index.html` for any path that isn't a real file.
 Without that, reloading the page on a deep link